apache/mesos/docs/authorization.md

 1. "principals"
 	- Framework principals (used by "register_frameworks", "run_tasks", "reserve", "unreserve", "create_volumes", and "destroy_volumes" actions)
-	- Usernames (used by "shutdown_frameworks", "set_quotas", "remove_quotas", "reserve", "unreserve", "create_volumes", and "destroy_volumes" actions)
+	- Usernames (used by "teardown_frameworks", "set_quotas", "remove_quotas", "reserve", "unreserve", "create_volumes", and "destroy_volumes" actions)

 The currently supported `Objects` are:

 1. "roles": Resource [roles](roles.md) that framework can register with (used by "register_frameworks" and "set_quotas" actions)
 2. "users": Unix user to launch the task/executor as (used by "run_tasks" actions)
-3. "framework_principals": Framework principals that can be shutdown by HTTP POST (used by "shutdown_frameworks" actions).
+3. "framework_principals": Framework principals that can be torn down by HTTP POST (used by "teardown_frameworks" actions).
 4. "resources": Resources that can be reserved.
 Currently the only types considered by the default authorizer are `ANY` and `NONE` (used by "reserves" action).
 5. "reserver_principals": Framework principals whose reserved resources can be unreserved (used by "unreserves" action).
 6. "volume_types": Types of volumes that can be created by a given principal.
 Currently the only types considered by the default authorizer are `ANY` and `NONE` (used by "create_volumes" action).